Anchorage Northern Knights: History

 Brad Davis played for the Northern Knights in the 1978–79 and 1979–80 seasons, capturing the CBA Newcomer of the Year Award in 1978–79.
 Davis then embarked on a long NBA career, highlighted by twelve seasons with the NBA's Dallas Mavericks, where he became the first player to have his jersey number retired by the NBA franchise.
 Ron Davis was a two-time CBA scoring leader; in 1979–80, he was CBA Most Valuable Player for the Anchorage squad.

 Notable Northern Knights players included Freeman Blade, Tico Brown, Steve Hawes, Arvid Kramer, Steve Hayes, Brad Branson, and Al Fleming.
 The Knights were coached by Bill Klucas, who won the 1980 CBA Coach of the Year award.
 Dick Lobdell, who was the voice of the Alaska Baseball League, served as the Northern Knights play-by-play commentator.

+The demise of the team came with the very nature of their expenses, as the team never turned a profit; in addition, attendance and interest began to dip badly, as the novelty of the Alaskan team playing in an Eastern Seaboard-focused league began to wear off with both fans and with the league, as by then it had begun to expand nationwide.
+The first two seasons saw the team pay for air fare for teams to fly out to Anchorage.
+The next three seasons saw a share of travel costs, but in 1982, the owners wanted to push that out, which led to a vote for the Knights to pay for all travel from Seattle to Anchorage.
+The success of the vote, combined with the arrest of an owner for a pyramid scheme, led to the disbanding of the team from the league.